 Glaw was really getting tired of hearing people say that.

-Though he'd never before been in the huge circle shaped room he'd been led into, he recognized it right away.
+Though he'd never before been in this huge circle-shaped room, he recognized it right away.
 The golden ceiling, the diamonds lining the floor where it met the walls and the throne, jade green and imposing; it couldn't be anyplace else than the Emperor's Hall.

 Shock had almost become an old friend of Glaw's at this point.